leo1025/daily-journal/README.md

 # daily-journal
+Author: Leona DA

- Simply Daily Journal Website Project
+This is a simple Daily Journal Website app.

+Tools (to use):

+- EJS
+- MongoDB
+- Bootstrap
+- Heroku